-- the outline consisting in a list of "steps" that you want to run, put in the right sequence (lines 13-16).
+- the outline consisting in a list of "steps" that you want to run, put in the right sequence (lines 11-14).
 This is obtained by means of the method spec.outline() which takes as input the steps.
-Note: in this example we just split the main execution in two sequential steps, that is, first run\pw then return\results.
+Note: in this example we just split the main execution in two sequential steps, that is, first run_pw then return_results.
 However, more complex logic is allowed, as will be explained in the Sec.
+D.

-D. - You need to split your main code into methods, with the names you specified before into the outline (run\pw and return\results in this example, lines 19 and 37).
+- You need to split your main code into methods, with the names you specified before into the outline (run_pw and return_results in this example, lines 17 and 35).
 Where exactly should you split the code?
 Well, the splitting points should be put where you would normally block the execution of the script for collecting results in a standard workfunction, namely whenever you call the method .result().
-Each method should accept only one parameter, self, e.g. def step\name(self). - You will notice that the methods reference the attribute ctx through self.ctx, which is called the context and is inherited from the base class WorkChain.
+Each method should accept only one parameter, self, e.g. def step_name(self). - You will notice that the methods reference the attribute ctx through self.ctx, which is called the context and is inherited from the base class WorkChain.
 A python function or workfunction normally just stores variables in the local scope of the function.
-For instance, in the example of the subsection 6.3, you stored the calc\results in the eos list, that was a local variable.
+For instance, in the example of the subsection 6.3, you stored the calc_results in the eos list, that was a local variable.
 In workchains, instead, to preserve variables between different steps, you need to store them in a special dictionary called context.
 As explained above, the context variable ctx is inherited from the base class WorkChain, and at each step method you just need to update its content.
 AiiDA will take care of saving the context somewhere between workflow steps (on disk, in the database, ..., depending on how AiiDA was configured).
-For your convenience, you can also access the value of a context variable as self.ctx.varname instead of self.ctx['varname'] (see e.g. lines 21, 22, 26, 40, 44). - Any submission within the workflow should not call run or async, but submit to which you have to pass the ProcessCalculation, and a dictionary of inputs (line 30). - We need to "wrap" the returned future in an Outputs object (see line 31).
-This is necessary because in order to return the futures to the context, one needs to return a ToContext object which takes a key-value list of Outputs objects (see line 35).
-By doing this, the workfunction will implicitly wait for the results of all the futures you have specified, and then call the next step only when all futures have completed.
-Importantly, at the beginning of the next step, the results of the futures are stored automatically in the context at the labels that we specified. - Return values: While in a normal workfunction you attach output nodes to the WorkCalculation by invoking the return statement, in a workchain you need to call self.out(link\name, node) for each node you want to return (line 47-48).
+For your convenience, you can also access the value of a context variable as self.ctx.varname instead of self.ctx['varname'] (see e.g. lines 19, 24, 38, 43). - Any submission within the workflow should not call the normal run or submit functions, but self.submit to which you have to pass the Process class, and a dictionary of inputs (line 28). - The submission in line 28, returns a future and not the actual calculation, because at that point in time we have only just launched the calculation to the daemon and it is not yet completed.
+Therefore it literally is a "future" result.
+Yet we still need to add these futures to the context, so that in the next step of the workchain, when the calculations are in fact completed, we can access them and continue the work.
+To do this, we can use the ToContext class.
+This class takes a dictionary, where the values are the futures and the keys will be the names under which the corresponding calculations will be made available in the context when they are done.
+See line 33 how the ToContext object is created and returned from the step.
+By doing this, the workchain will implicitly wait for the results of all the futures you have specified, and then call the next step only when all futures have completed. - Return values: While in a normal workfunction you attach output nodes to the FunctionCalculation by invoking the return statement, in a workchain you need to call self.out(link_name, node) for each node you want to return (line 46-47).
 Of course, if you have already prepared a dictionary of outputs, you can just use the following syntax: